 Cut New Seat Bases

-When I removed the seat bases from the chair frame, I threw away the foam and the fabric cover for the seat cushion.
+When I removed the seat bases to update these dining room chairs, I threw away the foam and the fabric cover for the seat cushion.
 They were pretty gross.
-As you can see in the picture above, even the boards for the seat bases were stained.
-Because they were so badly stained I decided to cut new bases from some plywood that I had been hoarding in the garage.
+As you can see in the picture below, even the boards for the seat bases were stained.
+Because they were so badly stained I decided to cut new bases from some 3/4″ plywood that I had in the garage.

 To cut the new seat bases, I traced an outline of the old base onto a piece of plywood with a sharpie.
 Then I cut along the line with a jigsaw to create a new seat base.
 I have an inexpensive Black+Decker jigsaw, and it works fine for all my projects.
 Because of the condition of my chairs I cut new bases for all of them.

-If you’re redoing some chairs, hopefully your seat bases are in great shape and you can skip this step!
+If you’re working on updating dining room chairs, hopefully your seat bases are in great shape and you can skip this step!

 This is the exact batting I used.
 But, if you don’t have any other uses for batting, I recommend getting a smaller size.
 You will have LOTS left over.